 • Problems arising from recent eye surgery

 Make an appointment over the phone

 You will be contacted by a clinician to discuss your symptoms further either via phone or video call to assess how quickly you need to be seen.

-If require face to face appointment, the clinician may put drops in your eyes to enlarge your pupils in order to get a better view inside your eyes.
+If require a face-to-face appointment, the clinician may put drops in your eyes to enlarge your pupils in order to get a better view inside your eyes.
 You should not drive until the effects of these drops have worn off, which may take a few hours.

 What should I take with me?
 If you can please bring